Ducking-Games/godotons/README.md

         * Toggled via the Power button on the addon
         * Use to disable an addon in Godotons without removing it from the config
     * Update on Apply
-        * Whether or not to download and inject if the directory already exists
+        * Whether or not to download and inject if the directory already exists and the latest commit hash was installed
+    * Origin
+        * Upstream provider
+        * Only supports github right now (gitlab soon)
+    * OriginOverride
+        * can be ignored for now - will be used to support enterprise installs with custom URLs
     * Repo
         * The remote git repo from which to inject (only tested against github public repos)
         * in the form of owner/repo (ex. `Ducking-Games/godotons`)